 The expectations of mother were so high and she was never happy anyway, so why bother.

-She sometimes gets addicted to alcohol, drugs or food (read Hunger by Roxane and Bright Lines).
-And strings a bunch of very poor relations (also read how self esteem creates a loop of bad relationships).
+She sometimes gets addicted to alcohol, drugs or food (read Hunger by Roxane and Bright Lines), and strings a bunch of poor relations (also read how self esteem creates a loop of bad relationships).

 I know it was the case for me.